segment-integrations/analytics-kotlin-live/README.md

             this.flushInterval = 0
         }

-        analytics.add(LivePlugins())
+        analytics.add(LivePlugins(fallbackFile: null))
 ```

-Note: A `fallbackFileURL` can be provided if you want a default file to be
+Note: A `fallbackFile` can be provided if you want a default file to be
 available at first start up or no file is configured in your space.

 See the [LivePluginExample](Examples/LivePluginExample/) project for a example